guilhemmarchand/trackme/docs/FAQ.rst

 There are no easy answers to this question, however:

 - From a data source perspective, what matters is monitoring the data from a pipeline point of view, which translated in TrackMe means making sure you have a data source that corresponds to this unique data flow
-- From a data host perspective, there wouldn't be the value one could expcet in having a strict monitoring of every single sourcetype linked to a given host, specially because many of them can be generating data in a sporadic fashion depending on the circumstances
+- From a data host perspective, there wouldn't be the value one could be expecting in having a strict monitoring of every single sourcetype linked to a given host, especially because many of them can be generating data in a sporadic fashion depending on the circumstances
 - On the opposite, what matters and provides value is being able to detect global failures of hosts (endpoints, whatever you call these) in a way that is not generating noises and alert fatigue
 - This is why the data host design takes in consideration the data globally sent on a per host basis, TrackMe provides many different features (allowlist / blocklist, etc) to manage use cases with the level of granularity required
-- Finally, from the data host perspective, the outliers detection is a powerful feature that would provide the capability of detecting a siginificant change in the event distrubution, for example when a major sourcetype has stopped to be emitted
+- Finally, from the data host perspective, the outliers detection is a powerful feature that would provide the capability to detect a significant change in the data volume, for example when a major sourcetype has stopped to be emitted